• flatiron therapist nyc

 What to expect...

-If you've googled "how to find a couples therapist in nyc" or "find a good therapist near me," you already know that it's no easy task sorting through the results.
-And then when you make a choice, not knowing what to expect is a scary notion.
+If you've googled "how to find a couples therapist in nyc" or "find a good therapist near me," you already know that sorting through the results is no easy task.
+And then when you do make a choice, not knowing what to expect can feel overwhelming.

-We'll have a 15-20 minute zoom consultation so we can meet and discuss what compelled you to reach out.
-If we both decide to move forward together, with ongoing therapy, you'll see an overall change in self-compassion (as opposed to self-judgment), self-acceptance, and emotional availability.
+If you're looking for ongoing therapy, we'll start with a 15-20 minute Zoom consultation so we can meet and discuss what compelled you to reach out.
+If we both feel it's a good fit and decide to move forward together, you can expect to see changes in how you relate to yourself—more self-compassion instead of harsh self-judgment, greater self-acceptance, and increased emotional availability in your relationships.

 limerence shame self-abandonment unconditional love